 Suppose you want to live as long as possible.
 Suppose you also want to look as good as possible doing it.

-Suppose you want to maximize your hormone balance, your libido, your fertility, your strength, your power and your cardiovascular capacity.
+Suppose you want to maximize your hormone balance, your drive, your fertility, your strength, your power and your cardiovascular capacity.

 Suppose you want to step back, investigate every shred of exercise science research, and inject only the most highly effective and proven strategies into your life – even if it's not for the primary sake of preparing for masochistic sufferfests like triathlons, marathons, obstacle races or other feats of physical endurance – but rather simply because you want to maximize longevity and look good naked.